Opportunities for students have been at the heart of our mission for over 190 years.

-It also maintains education centres in Stafford, Telford and Burton, and the Midlands Centre for Cyber Security in Hereford, Additionally, the University of Wolverhampton Science Park is home to tenant businesses and supports the development of innovative companies.
+It also maintains education centres in Stafford, Telford, and the Midlands Centre for Cyber Security in Hereford, Additionally, the University of Wolverhampton Science Park is home to tenant businesses and supports the development of innovative companies.

 One of the most recent additions to the University’s portfolio, Springfield Campus is a culmination of the most ambitious aspect of the University’s Our Vision, Your Opportunity programme.
 The site of the former Springfield brewery has been transformed into Europe’s largest specialist construction and built environment campus, bringing together businesses and the education sector to maximise impact on the economy.

 The new home of the University’s School of Architecture and Built Environment and National Brownfield Institute, and with Thomas Telford University Technical College and Elite Centre for Manufacturing Skills on-site, it’s central to our vision of enhancing the student experience and supporting business growth.

 Key facts and figures

 The University of Wolverhampton received a commendation – the highest possible accolade – in its most recent assessment by the Quality Assurance Agency: the independent body that evaluates standards and quality in UK higher education.

 The University was awarded four stars overall in 2023 in the QS Stars ™ scheme – with the highest five stars for teaching, employability, internationalisation, and inclusiveness.